jskrojec/DiabloImmortalDiscordBot/README.md

 |/install | Shows bot instructions.
 |/languages | Shows all available languages.
 |/timezones | Shows all the GMT timezones so you can pick that timezone what matches you.
+|/today | Shows all current date's events
+|/upcoming | Shows all upcoming events from current date

 ## Languages